Conformal mappings in perturbative QCD: Applications

 By contrast, with the choice (\ref{eq:stIRUV}), the function $\tilde w(u)$ defined in (\ref{eq:w}) maps the $u$ plane cut along $u\le -1$ and $u\ge 1/2$ onto the unit disk $|w|<1$.
 Therefore, even if the Borel transform $B_E(u)$ has a singularity at $u=-1$, its expansion in powers of $w$ will converge in the whole $u$ plane, up to the cuts.
 The good convergence of the expansions shown in the last two columns of Table \ref{tab:2} indicate that (\ref{eq:stIRUV}) is the good choice of the conformal mapping in this case.

 The conclusion is that the expansions based on the conformal mapping of the Borel plane provide arguments in favour of a UV renormalon at $u=-1$ in the Borel transform $B_E(u)$ of the self-energy of a static quark.
-Of course, these are preliminary results which need alternative confirmation.
-Further applications of the conformal mappings to the energy of static sources and other observables calculated on the lattice, and the comparison of this method with the hyperasymptotic expansions investigated recently \cite{Ayala:2019uaw}, are objectives for future works.
+Of course, this is a preliminary result which needs further investigations and confirmation.